arsip/bestguess/notes/hyperfine.md

 scales the MAD figure so that it may be used to estimate the standard deviation of a normal distribution.
 Emphatically we repeat that performance measurements do not typically follow a normal distribution.
-Thus the MAD-based outlier warning is at best misleading and at worst not a useful measure of anything.
+Thus the MAD-based outlier warning is at worst misleading and at best not a useful measure of anything.

 The second concern is more fundamental.
 What is the nature of an outlier?
 If each data point is a valid (correctly performed) measurement, then each point is as important as the others.
+We would never want to throw away valid data, so a warning about outliers is unneeded.
+Said differently, if we intend to keep all measured observations in our data set, a warning about outliers reduces to a characterization of the sample, specifically that it contains extreme values.
+(The presence of extreme values can be an indication that the sample distribution is not normal.)

-We would never want to throw away such data, so a warning about outliers is improper.
-Of course, if our goal is to identify the _fastest_ possible execution for a program, then we will discard all points above the minimum measurement.
-Here, outlier detection is irrelevant.
-On the other hand, our goal may be to capture a notion of _typical_ runtime.
+Of course, if our goal is to identify the _fastest_ possible execution for a program, then we should discard all points above the minimum measurement.
+Here, outlier detection is also irrelevant.

+Or, our goal may be to capture a notion of _typical_ runtime.
 In that case, we certainly would not use the mean value, and even the median may not be sufficiently representative.
-In a possibly-mixed distribution with multiple peaks and a long tail, the modal value(s) may be the most useful characterization.
+In a possibly-mixed distribution with multiple peaks and a long tail, a modal value(s) may be the most useful characterization.
 By definition, the mode represents the most frequently occurring runtime.

-Our goal might be neither of the above.
+Finally, our goal might instead be to understand the tail of the sample distribution.
 In the kind of performance engineering often seen in industry, analyzing applications running on servers, the long tail _is the problem_.
 The longest runtimes may represent unsatisfactory customer experiences or poor server utilization, for instance.
-Here, the goal is usually to identify the 99th percentile figure (where 99/100 executions took less time).
-By then profiling the executions in the 99th percentile, changes to code, configuration, or runtime environment can be tested to see if a reduction in the 99th percentile figure is obtainable.
+Here, the goal is usually to identify the 99th percentile figure.
+By isolating and profiling the executions that make up the 99th percentile, we hope to find a root cause.
+Then we can make changes to code, configuration, or runtime environment to see if a reduction in the 99th percentile figure is obtainable.

-Regarding outlier detection, we conclude that it is not an appropriate method no matter the goal of benchmarking.
+Regarding outlier detection and warnings, we conclude that it is not an appropriate method for any of the three benchmarking goals mentioned above, i.e. finding the fastest run time, the typical run time, or the shape of the distribution's tail.

 ## Detailed discussion